mayumih387/route360/src/content/posts/frontmatter-cms/en.md

 Front Matter CMS is one of the VS Code extensions, a headless CMS (Content Management System) for only markdown content on local, developed by [@eliostruyf](https://twitter.com/eliostruyf) in Belgium.

-The latest version is v8.4.0 as of the end of April 2023.
+The latest version is 9.2.0 as of the end of September 2023.
 It was version 7 when I started using it in the spring of 2022.

-Front Matter CMS wins 1,200 stars (end of April 2023).
+Front Matter CMS wins 1,400 stars (end of September 2023).
 I wish it would become more popular!

 ## Front Matter CMS Features